Ernest Edgcumbe, 3rd Earl of Mount Edgcumbe

 Ernest Augustus Edgcumbe, 3rd Earl of Mount Edgcumbe (23 March 1797 – 3 September 1861), styled Viscount Valletort between 1818 and 1837, was a British peer and politician.
+In 1848 he witnessed the Sicilian revolution in Palermo where he had arrived on 10 November with his family including his niece Annie MacDonald.
+He wrote an eyewitness account of the revolution which was published in The Times.
+He served as a mediator between the Neapolitan and pro-independence forces.

 Background

 Mount Edgcumbe was the second but eldest surviving son of Richard Edgcumbe, 2nd Earl of Mount Edgcumbe, and Lady Sophia, daughter of John Hobart, 2nd Earl of Buckinghamshire.
 He gained the courtesy title Viscount Valletort on the death of his elder brother, William Edgcumbe, Viscount Valletort, in 1818.

 Political career

 Mount Edgcumbe was returned to Parliament for Fowey in 1819 (succeeding his deceased elder brother Lord Valletort), a seat he held until 1826, and then represented Lostwithiel until 1830.
 In 1837 he succeeded his father in the earldom and entered the House of Lords.

 Family

 Lord Mount Edgcumbe married Caroline Augusta, daughter of Rear-Admiral Charles Feilding, in 1831.
 She was a half-sister of Henry Fox Talbot.
 He died in September 1861, aged 64, and was succeeded in the earldom by his son, William.
 Lady Mount Edgcumbe survived him by 20 years and died in November 1881.